peter-seweiha/peter-seweiha.github.io/README.md

 # Data Science Portfolio
-Repository containing portfolio of Data Science projects completed for academic, self learning, and professional purposes.
-Presented in the form of Jupyter Notebooks.
+Repository containing a portfolio of Data Science projects and blogs completed for academic, self-learning, and professional purposes presented in the form of Jupyter Notebooks.

 ### My Toolbox